websanco/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-business-users/build-new-sites-with-liferay-dxp/exercises-add-pages-to-platform.md

-# Add Pages to the Mondego Platform with Page Templates
+# Exercise 1: Add Pages to the Platform with Page Templates

 Coming Soon!